jina-ai/inference-client/README.md

 ### Performing tasks

-Now that you have connected to the models you want to use, you can use them to perform the tasks they support.
+Now that you have connected to the models, you can use them to perform the tasks they support.

-#### 1. Encode
+#### 1. Encoding

 The encode task is used to encode data into embeddings using various models.
 For example, you can use the CLIP model to encode text or images into embeddings: